Niagara Falls in Winter: Tips and Things to Do (2026)

 The Butterfly Conservatory is not accessible by foot from downtown Niagara Falls – you would need to drive, or take an Uber.
 Its about a 15 minute drive from downtown, and there is nearby parking for $5.
 You can buy tickets to the Butterfly Conservatory online here.

 Niagara Falls is great for waterparks.
-While waterparks may not be the first thing you think of in the winter, but if you want to beat the cold and go swimming, then .
-This is particularly a great idea if you’re in Niagara Falls with Kids.
+While waterparks may not be the first thing you think of in the winter, but its a great way to still be able to swim even though its cold outside.

 There are a few different waterparks to choose from, and here’s the low down on each one: